wui-hong/tp/docs/UserGuide.md

 - Portion(s)

 <div markdown="block" class="alert alert-primary">
-:warning: Note: There are 2 special names when adding transactions - "Self" and "Others".
+:warning: There are 2 special names when adding transactions - "Self" and "Others".
 "Self" refers to you (the user of this application) and "Others" refers to people that have not been added to the application.
 </div>

 After a transaction, each payer in the list of portions owes the payee a fraction of the amount, based on their weights in the list of portions.